 Instead, they’ll use a fabric that has a waterproof membrane, or several layers of membrane, to repel water.
 At the budget level, this is likely to be a generic membrane.
 At the higher price points, more premium membranes like GoreTex start to be used.

-Another method is to use a coating on the fabric, usually called DWR or Durable Water Repellent, that’s hydrophobic.
+Another method is to use a coating on the fabric (usually called DWR or Durable Water Repellent) hat’s hydrophobic.
 This means it actively repels water, causing it to bead on the surface and run off rather than soak through the fibers or gaps between the fibers.

 Water can also penetrate where the fabric joins, and seams and zips are both key areas where this can happen.
-Most jackets at this price point are likely to be sewn and then backed with a waterproof tape that’s glued over it to provide waterproofing; this is commonly referred to as ‘taped seams’.
+Most jackets at this price point are likely to be sewn and then backed with a waterproof tape that’s glued over to provide waterproofing; these are commonly referred to as ‘taped seams’.

 At the budget price point, waterproof zips are uncommon, but for short-to-medium trail rides in moderate conditions, this shouldn’t be a deal-breaker.
 Instead, at this level most jackets will opt for a storm flap, which is an additional layer of waterproof fabric that sits over and covers the zip while riding.

-What features should the best budget waterproof jacket have?
+What features should the best budget waterproof MTB jacket have?

 Hoods help keep your head dry and prevent water from running down the back of your neck into the inside of the jacket.
 Most MTB hoods will be designed to be big enough to sit over the outside of your helmet when riding, though some will sit underneath.
 Adjustability here is important as it needs to feel secure so it doesn’t blow off while you’re riding, and so it doesn’t affect your peripheral vision negatively.